 The Bottom Line

-Since not all subprime lenders allow you to add the income from a second job to meet the minimum monthly income requirement, consumers need to explain their circumstance to the dealer during the initial interview.
+Don't forget, since not all subprime lenders allow you to add the income from a second job to meet the minimum monthly income requirement, consumers need to explain their circumstances to the dealer during the initial interview.

-One more thing to remember: Auto Credit Express matches consumers with tarnished credit to dealers that can offer them their best opportunities for an auto loan approval.
+One more thing to remember: We match consumers with tarnished credit to dealers that can offer them their best opportunities for auto loan approval.
 So, if you're ready to establish your credit, you can begin now by filling out our online car loan request form.